TCDocProc/arch/README.md

 ###✅ Pathway Listing - Completed

-On Login you will see your Pathway view.
+On Login you will either see your pathway view or an upload screen.
+If you are on the upload screen you can upload an example XML, the project provides one in `arch/app/static/xml/pathways.xml`.

 ####Process Structure / Process State / XML Parser